libreswitch/ops/docs/lldp_user_guide.md

 ```

 5. Select LLDP TLV.
-The `lldp select-tlv` command configures the type, length, and value (TLV) to send and receive in LLDP packets.
+The `lldp select-tlv` command configures the type, length, and value (TLV) to send in LLDP packets.
 The `no lldp select-tlv` command removes the TLV configuration.
 ```
 ops-as5712(config)# lldp select-tlv system-capabilities ops-as5712(config)#